Legutier/lol-counter/README.md

-# League Of Data
+# LOL Data

-Data League is an app that gives you the information of the desired champion.
-Version 0.1.0
+LOL Data is an app that gives you the information of the desired champion.
+Version 0.1.2('Iron 3').

 ## Requeriments